uiucseclab/screenspy/README.md

   java ScreenSpyReaderClient

-Future Additions:
+## Future Additions:

 Currently, ScreenSpy has a single point of failure since it requires a centralized server to run, in the future, someone could work on having a peer to peer network to transmit data instead.

 Currently, we assume that Java is installed on the infected machine, however this is not always true.
-Going forward, someone could work on writing a script that automatically downloads and installs Java in the background if it is not present.
+Future improvements could include writing a script that automatically downloads and installs Java in the background if it is not present.